 Senior Specialist, Physics tutor to A level and IB, BSO Inspector and Safeguarding Specialist

-George Fisher is a Reporting Inspector for ISI and has been since 2013.
-He has worked in the selective maintained sector for almost twenty-five years, including four years as headmaster.
-George then migrated to the independent sector and was head of King Henry VIII School, Coventry for ten years.
+George Fisher has been a Reporting Inspector for ISI since 2013 and has led almost thirty inspections in that time.
+He worked in the selective maintained sector for twenty-five years, including four years as headmaster.
+George then moved to the independent sector and was head of King Henry VIII School, Coventry for ten years.
 He was educated at Bradford Grammar School and Brasenose College, Oxford, where he studied physics.
 George’s teaching has included physics, RS at junior level, games, critical thinking and general studies.
-He is a physicist by training.
-Since his retirement, besides inspecting for ISI, George has walked the South West Coastal Path and is in the process of reducing his golf handicap.